 Copying Annotations

 Creating identical annotations is important for change-over-time mapping.
 For instance, if you have piles changing on a daily, weekly, or monthly basis you may want to consider copying annotations from map to map.
 This can be done natively within our app!
+Find this in the annotations drop-down of the left panel:

-Importing Annotations Now Available
+Importing Annotations

 You can now duplicate your Annotations within the same map!